Maple guide

 Improve wiki

 A user-directed improvement pass for creating guides, connecting pages, reshaping structure, or improving explanations.
+It can re-read selected sources when source grounding is on.

 Use when you know what quality improvement you want.